spiritual values of pneuma

 Q: What if I’m a Christian but don’t agree with all of these doctrines?

 A: Pneuma prioritizes a posture of humility for all leaders and attendees while being firmly rooted in the doctrines above.
 We are willing to embrace challenging conversations and lean into disagreements with love.
-While Pneuma does not have a denominational affiliation, our doctrinal position is centered within a confessional, conservative, evangelical framework.
+While Pneuma does not have a denominational affiliation, our doctrinal position is centered within a confessional Protestant framework.
 Attendees from significantly different spiritual or Christian backgrounds may find attendance at Pneuma uncomfortable.
 However, we intentionally seek to cultivate a hospitable space for various backgrounds.
 We speak honestly from our convictions concerning God’s Word and the historic doctrines of the church while doing our best to maintain a posture of humility and love.

 Q: Do I have to be a Christian to attend Pneuma?